Norfolk County Council: Education

-See also List of schools in Norfolk

-The council is in charge of all Nursery, Primary and Secondary state schools throughout Norfolk which are not academies, but not Tertiary education.
+The council is in charge of all nursery, primary and secondary state schools throughout Norfolk (except for academies), but not in charge of tertiary education.
 There are three nursery schools, 359 primary schools, 35 secondary schools, one all-through school, one free school, one short stay school and 11 special schools.

 The council provides a school finder for parents to find children a school.
 The primary school curriculum is set by the government, and recorded on Directgov.
 The secondary (high) school curriculum is set by the government, and recorded on Directgov.
 There are compulsory subjects which are needed to be followed in Norfolk and England.

 In Year 9 (sometimes Year 8), children are required to pick their GCSE options for the forecoming year.
 In England, a student must take at least two optional choices.

 In February 2013, Ofsted inspectors judged that vulnerable children in the county were at risk.
 Shortly afterwards, the regulator expressed concern about the county's educational provision.
-Three years later, in August 2016, Ofsted found that Norfolk County Council had still failed to address the regulator's earlier judgements (in February and August 2013, respectively) that the council's arrangements for the protection of children and for services for looked after children were 'inadequate'.
+Three years later, in August 2016, Ofsted found that Norfolk County Council had still failed to address the regulator's earlier judgements (in February and August 2013, respectively) that the council's arrangements for the protection of children and for services for looked-after children were "inadequate".
 In 2017 after further inspection the rating was raised to 'requires improvement' after considerable progress in the department.

-Health and Social Care
+Health and social care

-The council is responsible for coordinating and managing the Adult Social Care of the population of Norfolk.
+The council is responsible for coordinating and managing the adult social care of the population of Norfolk.
 This work was overseen by the Adult Social Care Committee based at County Hall.
 However, in May 2019 the committee was abolished and its responsibilities transferred to the Cabinet Member for Adult Social Care, Public Health and Prevention.

-Since 2012 the Health and Wellbeing Board for Norfolk and Waveney has been responsible for Public Health in the county.
+Since 2012 the Health and Wellbeing Board for Norfolk and Waveney has been responsible for public health in the county.
 The board has been chaired by Cllr.
-Bill Borrett since 2017, it comprises representatives from most NHS bodies such as the five Clinical Commissioning Groups and the three Norfolk Acute Hospitals as well as Norfolk and Waveney's County and District Councils.
+Bill Borrett since 2017; it comprises representatives from most NHS bodies such as the five Clinical Commissioning Groups and the three Norfolk Acute Hospitals as well as Norfolk and Waveney's County and District Councils.

 See Healthcare in Norfolk for the details of the different NHS bodies charged with delivering health in the county.